A Paradigm Shift to Assembly-like Finite Element Model Updating

 In order to validate and, if needed, update the models, experimental data is needed.
 A previous testing campaign on the above-mentioned wings and sub-assemblies has been conducted in \cite{Dessena2022b} and {the} results are used in this work.

 {A bandwidth-limited 2--400 Hz random verification at 0.305 g RMS (root mean square) input is carried out for the spar, torque box, and full wing assemblies using a shaker table, resulting in an 18-minute-long signal.
 Eight accelerometers, distributed on four rows across the span (channels \#1L--\#4R in }\cref{fig:fig2bis}{), are used to collect the vertical acceleration data only, due to equipment constraints.
 Hence, only vertical displacements and rotations can be inspected.
 The experimental setup consists of a Data Physics\textsuperscript{\textregistered} Signal Force\texttrademark{} modal shaker controlled through DP760\texttrademark{} closed-loop control software running on a consumer-grade laptop.
 An additional accelerometer (channel \#0 in }\cref{fig:fig2bis}{) is mounted on the clamp and used as feedback for the shaker control, while also serving as the reference channel for data processing.
 All accelerometers are connected to a National Instruments cDAQ-9178\footnote{\url{https://www.ni.com/es-es/shop/model/cdaq-9178.html?srsltid=AfmBOop6EI-DCHNnO_3Duot5TLTYNh-JkFfH5TP6tKjSi0a8gQumJqe5}}, and data are logged on a desktop workstation via an in-house \textsc{LabVIEW}\footnote{\url{https://www.ni.com/en-gb/shop/product/labview.html?srsltid=AfmBOorFBt8nWofzz9XhjNfwrytsD13QKLTRpevyQuOIK3FWFAQ3NvfK}} programme.

 The acquired time histories are sampled at $f_s=$ 512 Hz and band-pass filtered between 2.5 and 98 Hz to exclude low-frequency drift and high-frequency components outside the range of interest.
 Frequency response functions (FRFs) are computed by element-wise division of the FFT of each output channel by the FFT of the reference channel (channel \#0).
 A Savitzky--Golay filter is then applied to smooth the FRFs.
 The industry-standard Least Squares Complex Exponential (LSCE) method }\cite{Dezi2016,Spitznogle1970,Spitznogle1971} {is subsequently employed within a stabilisation diagram to identify the physical modes.}

-The reader interested in the full experimental work, including details of the setup, acquisition system and post-processing, is referred to \cite{Dessena2022b,Dessena2022e} for further experimental work on the nonlinear dynamics of XB-2, readers are directed to }\cite{Dessena2022h}.
+The reader interested in the full experimental work, including details of the setup, acquisition system and post-processing, is referred to \cite{Dessena2022b,Dessena2022e}. {For further experimental work on the nonlinear dynamics of XB-2, readers are directed to }\cite{Dessena2022h}.

-\subsection{Experimental Campaign and Preliminary Finite Element Models Results}
+\subsubsection{Experimental Campaign and Preliminary Finite Element Models Results}

 This subsection reports on the modal parameters extracted from the preliminary FEMs and compares them with those from the GVT campaign in \cite{Dessena2022b}.